opinion

 For the industry, the benefits of mainstreaming have been undeniable.
 At Blush, we’ve observed how placement in big-box stores introduces our products to individuals who might not have discovered them otherwise.
 In this context, accessibility goes beyond convenience; it’s about inclusivity and awareness.

 Accessibility also fosters more informed decisions.
-While big-box retailers may not offer the same level of personalized guidance as many adult boutiques, they still serve as an invaluable platform for customer education.
+While big-box retailers do not offer the same level of personalized guidance as many adult boutiques, they still serve as an invaluable platform for customer education.
 Their displays and packaging often provide essential information that can spark curiosity and encourage exploration.
 Reversing recent progress toward more openness about sexual wellness will deprive shoppers of that information.

 Ripple Effects on Small Businesses

 This kind of backsliding will also deprive pleasure brands of the opportunity to connect with a wider audience.
 Though the legislation targets big-box retailers, its effects could ripple through the entire industry, including small businesses.
 Specialty retailers often benefit from the awareness generated by mainstream outlets, which drive traffic to their stores.
-Restricting access to sexual wellness products through big-box stores could make it harder for mom-and-pop adult shops to attract new customers who are just discovering sex toys.
+Restricting access to sexual wellness products through big-box stores could make it harder for mom-and-pop adult shops to attract customers who are just discovering sex toys.

 Manufacturers and distributors would also face challenges.
 Losing a major retail channel like big-box stores could force companies to rethink pricing, supply chain logistics and marketing strategies.